History of education in the United States: Female academies

 By the 1840s, New England writers such as Lydia Maria Child, Catharine Maria Sedgwick, and Lydia Sigourney became respected models and advocates for improving and expanding education for females.
 Greater educational access meant formerly male-only subjects, such as mathematics and philosophy, were to be integral to curricula at public and private schools for girls.
 By the late 19th century, these institutions were extending and reinforcing the tradition of women as educators and supervisors of American moral and ethical values.
 The relative emphasis on decorative arts and refinement of female instruction which had characterized the colonial era was replaced after 1776 by a program to support women in education for their major role in nation building, in order that they become good republican mothers of good republican youth.
 Fostered by community spirit and financial donations, private female academies were established in towns across the South as well as the North.

-About 200 private female academies and seminaries st the high school level were established in the United States between 1790 and 1830.
+About 200 private female academies and seminaries at the high school level were established in the United States between 1790 and 1830.
 Rich planters were particularly insistent on having their daughters schooled, since education often served as a substitute for dowry in marriage arrangements.
 The academies usually provided a rigorous and broad curriculum that stressed writing, penmanship, arithmetic, and languages, especially French.
 By 1840, the female academies succeeded in producing a cultivated, well-read female elite ready for their roles as wives and mothers in southern aristocratic society.

 Emma Willard was a New York educator and writer who dedicated her life to women's education.
 She founded the first school for women's higher education, the Troy Female Seminary in Troy, New York, which is now Emma Willard School.
 With the success of her school, she was able to travel across the country and abroad, to promote education for women.
 Willard pioneered the teaching of science, mathematics, and social studies to young women.
 She believed in establishing her own guidelines for better education for women, and her book proceeds helped improve female education throughout the world.
 Willard wrote one of the most widely used textbooks of American history and created the first historical atlas of the U.S. Her maps, graphs, and pictures added the details of the nation's geography into the broad popular image of the country as a large, powerful complex nation.